Accrual vs Cash-Based Accounting: Geographic Differences and What They Mean for Your API

 Europe is more fragmented.
 Each EU member state has its own rules, but the EU Accounting Directive provides a framework with simplified reporting regimes for SMEs and micro-businesses.

 Germany is strict on income tax accounting.
-The mandatory double-entry bookkeeping threshold under §141 AO applies at €600,000 in revenue or €60,000 in profit per year.
+The mandatory double-entry bookkeeping threshold under §141 AO applies at €800,000 in revenue or €80,000 in profit per year.
+These thresholds were raised from €600,000 and €60,000 respectively by Germany's Growth Opportunities Act (Wachstumschancengesetz), which came into force in March 2024.
 Sole proprietors and civil law companies (GbRs) below that threshold can use a simplified income-expenditure method (EÜR).
 Companies required to keep books, such as a GmbH, OHG, or UG, can apply for cash-based VAT treatment (Istversteuerung under §20 UStG) if their annual revenue is below €800,000.
-This threshold was raised from €600,000 in January 2024.
+This threshold was also raised from €600,000 in January 2024.
 For income tax and statutory reporting purposes, most German businesses of any meaningful size use accrual accounting.

 The Netherlands allows businesses to opt for cash accounting for VAT purposes.
 The rules depend on entity type and turnover levels.
 But for corporate income tax and statutory reporting, accrual is standard.